weavermarquez/agent-o-rama/README.md

 Development of Agent-o-rama applications is done with "in-process cluster" (IPC), which simulates Rama clusters in a single process.
 IPC is great for unit testing or experimentation at a REPL.
 [See below](#defining-agents) for examples in both Java and Clojure of agents utilizing an LLM run with IPC.

-## Detaild comparisons against other agent tools
+## Detailed comparisons against other agent tools

 - [Agent-o-rama vs. LangGraph / LangSmith](https://github.com/redplanetlabs/agent-o-rama/wiki/LangGraph-and-LangSmith-comparison)
 - [Agent-o-rama vs. LangChain4j](https://github.com/redplanetlabs/agent-o-rama/wiki/LangChain4j-comparison)